 Children must be brought into the center by an adult, brought to their classroom where the adult must sign the child in for the day and notify the caregiver of their arrival.
 Please relay any important messages to staff.

 Children will be released only to an adult that is a parent or guardian or listed on the emergency contact sheet.
 A photo ID must be shown.
-All authorized pick-up person must be 18 years old unless the person is a parent or sibling, sibling, must be 16 years old.
+All authorized pickup persons must be 18 years old unless the person is a parent or sibling (siblings must be at least 16 years old).
 The YMCA must follow all court orders/custody agreements.
-Legal documents must be kept updated and on file it is the responsibility of the parent to provide pertinent and up to date information.
+Legal documents must be kept updated and on file.
+It is the responsibility of the parent to provide pertinent and up to date information.

 Parents must supervise their children when the child is not under the direct care of staff.
-Children may not be left unattended on the childcare property, to include vehicles parked in the parking lot.
+Children may not be left unattended on childcare property, including vehicles parked in the parking lot.